nnyegaard/HashGeneration/README.md

 # HashGeneration
-A simple hash generation for .NET Core
+A simple hash generator for .NET Core